Gtonizuka/apifootball-js-wrapper/README.md

 # Installing

+To install just clone this repo and import the library into your project.

 # Usage

-To bootstrapp the app you need to initiate the main service with a `API_KEY`.
+To bootstrap the library you need to initiate the main service with a `API_KEY`.
 E.G.

 ```typescript
     const apiWrapper = new MainService('YOUR_API_KEY')
 ```

+## List of actions

 Get standings for EPL: